zaiisao/Documentation/en/Audio Broadcast/media_relay_android.md

 ## Implementation

-<div class="alert note">To enable channel media relay, contact <a href="mailto:sales-us@agora.io">sales-us@agora.io</a>.</div>
+<div class="alert note">To enable channel media relay, contact <a href="mailto:support@agora.io">support@agora.io</a>.</div>

 Before relaying media streams across channels, ensure that you have implemented the basic real-time communication functions in your project.
 For details, see [Start a Live Broadcast](../../en/Audio%20Broadcast/start_live_android.md).

-The Agora Native SDK and later support co-hosting across channels with the following methods:
+As of v2.9.0, the Agora Native SDK supports co-hosting across channels with the following methods:

 - startChannelMediaRelay
 - updateChannelMediaRelay